mzml/behavior-driven-java/README.md

-# Test Driven Java
+# Cuke Driven Java
-A collection of tools and techniques for _Test-Driven Development_ with Java.
+_Behavior-Driven Development_ allows teams to collaborate, document, and automate during software development.
+This repo explores tools around the JVM that facilitates _BDD_.